 To install the stable version, we need to issue the following command:

 winget install Microsoft.WindowsTerminal

-After a few moments the software will be installed and we can start to use Windows Terminal and even start to customise it!
+After a few moments, the software will be installed, and we can start using Windows Terminal and customising it!